fiandev/fiandev/README.md

   ## quotes
   ```
   # Indonesia
-  "Sebuah ideal hanya ideal setelah semua.
-Selama Anda memeluk ideal itu, gesekan dengan kenyataan akan terus meningkat.
-Jadi suatu hari Anda akan menghadapi kenyataan dan harus membayar harga untuk kompromi Anda." - Archer dari anime Fate/stay night
+  "Menjadi monster sepertiku, berarti mengakui bahwa kau terlalu lemah untuk tetap menjadi manusia." - Alucard dari anime Hellsing

   # English
-  "An ideal is only an ideal after all.
-As long as you embrace that ideal, the friction with reality will continue to increase.
-So you will someday face reality and will have to pay the price for your compromises." - Archer from anime Fate/stay night
+  "To become a monster like me, is to admit you were too weak to remain a human." - Alucard from anime Hellsing

   # Auto generated from : https://kyoko.rei.my.id/api/quotes.php
   ```